cashubtc/nuts/pol.md

 ## Compact Bitmasked Sibling Proofs

 To minimize proof size, default empty sibling nodes are omitted.
 Instead, the mint returns a 256-bit bitmask where the $d$-th bit indicates if the sibling at level $d$ is non-empty ($1$) or empty ($0$, to be replaced by the precomputed default empty node).

+The `compact_mask` MUST be serialized as a 66-character lowercase hexadecimal string, starting with `0x` followed by exactly 64 lowercase hexadecimal characters representing the 256-bit bitmask (big-endian, where the MSB is bit 255).

 For detailed examples and test vectors, see the [test vectors][tests].